TSBA Membership Benefits

 Communications Services/Monthly Publications

-TSBA's communications department keeps members informed about the latest trends in education, on both a state and national level, with its publications.
-The Journal, a quarterly magazine, and BoardTalk, a weekly e-newsletter, keep Tennessee board members up to date on what's happening with other school boards across the state, as well as what's going on with education funding and other national issues.
+Through its publications, TSBA's communications department keeps members informed about the latest state and national education trends.
+The Journal, a quarterly magazine, and BoardTalk, a weekly e-newsletter, keep Tennessee board members updated on what's happening with other school boards across the state.

 A wealth of valuable information is housed on TSBA's Web site.
-Board members can find information about and register for upcoming meetings and school board academies, get the latest on what's happening "On the Hill" in the Capitol Watch section, or ask the TSBA attorney a legal question.
+Board members can register and find information about upcoming meetings and school board academies, and get the latest on what's happening "On the Hill" in the Capitol Watch section.

-TSBA's communications department oversees the Ambassador for Education Program, a grassroots advocacy effort that builds greater public confidence in our schools and better educates the public about public education.
-This community outreach effort provides an opportunity for school board members in Tennessee to increase public awareness and understanding of current public education issues facing our communities, state and nation through speaking engagements to local Chambers of Commerce, Rotaries, parent-teacher groups, churches and other organizations.
-Ambassadors also get their message out via the local media, through television talk shows, community radio programs and meetings with newspaper editorial boards.
+TSBA's communications department oversees the Ambassador for Education Program, a grassroots advocacy effort that builds greater public confidence in our schools and better educates Tennessens about public education.
+This community outreach effort provides an opportunity for school board members in Tennessee to increase their public awareness and understanding of the public education issues facing our communities, and speak to local Chambers of Commerce, Rotaries, parent-teacher groups, churches and other organizations.
+Ambassadors also get their message out via the local media, such as television talk shows, community radio programs and meetings with newspaper editorial boards.

 TSBA offers an Employer Commendation Program which recognizes those organizations that make a special point of encouraging and supporting employees who serve on school boards.